majortests.com

 The Argument task presents a statement of a position.
 The candidate is required to analyze the logic of the given position and suggest how and where the reasoning may be faulty or require improvement.
 The student is given 30 minutes for this essay.

 The scoring for the Analytical Writing section is on a scale of 0-6.
-Each essay is scored by a human reader and then by a computer program (which the official GMAT website, mba.com, refers to as an automated essay-scoring engine).
-If the human and computer scores differ, the score is sent to a second expert reader for final evaluation.
-The final score is the average of the score on the Issue task and the score on the Argument task.
+The essay is scored by a human reader and then by a computer program (which the official GMAT website, mba.com, refers to as an automated essay-scoring engine).
+If the human and computer scores differ significantly, the score is sent to a second expert reader for final evaluation.

 Quantitative Section